-- The quantity of fresh water that can be taken from a river at flows below the median flow must not exceed whichever is the greater of the following limits: - a) the relevant limit in Table 26: Allocation limits for rivers, or - b) the quantity authorised to be taken by: - resource consents existing at the date of public notification of this Plan less, with the exception of water permits for takes from rivers in the Mangere Catchment, any resource consents subsequently surrendered, lapsed, cancelled or not replaced, and - ii. takes that existed at the notification date of this Plan that are subsequently authorised by resource consents under: Rule C.5.1.8 Replacement water permits for registered drinking water supplies controlled activity, Rule C.5.1.9 Takes existing at the notification date of the plan controlled activity and Rule C.5.1.11 Takes existing at the notification date of this Plan discretionary activity. - The allocation limits specified in Clause 1) include volumes allowed to be taken under section 14(3)(b) of the RMA and permitted to be taken by rules in this Plan, and the estimated or measured volumes associated with such takes should be considered when making decisions on applications water permits. - 3) The allocation limits specified in Clause 1) apply to applications for water permits for the taking and use of fresh water from rivers, but do not apply to non-consumptive components of takes.
+- 1) The quantity of fresh water that can be taken from a river at flows below the median flow must not exceed whichever is the greater of the following limits: - a) the relevant limit in Table 27: Allocation limits for rivers and Table 28: Root stock survival water allocation block, or - b) the quantity authorised to be taken by: - i. resource consents existing at the date of public notification of this Plan less, with the exception of water permits for takes from rivers in the Mangere Catchment, any resource consents subsequently surrendered, lapsed, cancelled or not replaced, and - ii. takes that existed at the notification date of this Plan that are subsequently authorised by resource consents under: Rule C.5.1.8 Replacement water permits for registered drinking water supplies - controlled activity, Rule C.5.1.9 Takes existing at the notification date of the plan - controlled activity and Rule C.5.1.11 Takes existing at the notification date of this Plan - discretionary activity. - 2) The allocation limits specified in Clause 1) include volumes allowed to be taken under section 14(3)(b) of the RMA and permitted to be taken by rules in this Plan, and the estimated or measured volumes associated with such takes should be considered when making decisions on applications water permits. - 3) The allocation limits specified in Clause 1) apply to applications for water permits for the taking and use of fresh water from rivers, but do not apply to non-consumptive components of takes.